 - Keeping pores clear of dead skin

 That last one is what makes retinol so effective for treating acne: clearer pores means less chance of blackheads and whiteheads, which are the building blocks of inflammatory acne.

 Recent in vitro (meaning “in glass” — i.e., in the test tube) studies suggest that retinol may also reduce oil production, though more research is needed to confirm this phenomenon in vivo (meaning “within the living” — in actual humans).
 This is also significant for those with acne-prone skin, since elevated sebum levels are a major factor behind breakouts.

 Retinol belongs to a class of Vitamin A derivatives called retinoids, which includes both over-the-counter and prescription-strength topicals.
 While stronger, prescription tretinoin may have more impact, it also more commonly causes irritation.
 OTC retinol is not as strong, which means it tends to be better tolerated by various skin types.

 Remember: when you’re using retinol, it’s especially important that you use sunscreen everyday (even in the winter, even if you’re spending most of your time inside).
-SLMD Skincare Daily Moisturizer with SPF 15 is a lightweight option that’s formulated for all skin types.
+SLMD Dual Defender is a lightweight option that’s formulated for all skin types.

 Dr. Lee’s last word

 Retinol is one of my all-time favorite dermatological skincare ingredients.
 It’s backed by countless studies, and it’s been trusted by dermatologists for decades to address some of our patients' most common concerns.
 It’s effective for treating acne, and also for addressing many of the signs of visible aging — what’s not to love about an ingredient that does double-duty?